paysera/plugin-opencart/README.md

 Installation
 ------------

-1. Download this repository as zip and extract "admin,catalog,system" folders into opencart main directory;
+1. Download this repository as zip and extract "admin,catalog,system" folders into opencart main directory.
-2. In admin panel active payment method and enter webtopay.com / mokejimai.lt ID code, password and etc;
+2. In admin panel active payment method and enter webtopay.com / mokejimai.lt ID code, password and etc.
 3. IMPORTANT!
 Go to System->Localisation->Currencies and insert Lithuanian litas currency.
-Currency may be disabled;
+Currency may be disabled.
-4. Make sure libwebtopay directory is writable and cache.php file is writable;
+4. Make sure libwebtopay directory is writable and cache.php file is writable.

 Contacts
 --------